class

 void tf:: Taskflow:: for_each_task(V&& visitor) const

-applies a visitor to each task in the taskflow
+applies a visitor to each task in this taskflow

 A visitor is a callable that takes an argument of type tf::